Anonymously contributed by a Biophysicist employed by a major United States University

 Stimulant drugs suppress the need for sleep.
 In consequence, they were soon being marketed as a treatment for narcolepsy and a performance-enhancer for for truck drivers and other laborers who wanted to work longer hours.
 At the same time, most other stimulant users came to see insomnia as a noxious side effect, since a lack of sufficient sleep will aggravate nearly all mental health problems.

 Along with the heightened wakefulness came an increased ability to focus, but at a cost.
-As noted by the psychiatrist Peter Breggin: “The drugs suppress all spontaneous behaviour....
-In animals and in humans, this is manifested in a reduction in the following behaviours: (1) exploration and curiosity; (2) socializing, and (3) playing.”
+As noted by the psychiatrist Peter Breggin: “The drugs suppress all spontaneous behavior....
+In animals and in humans, this is manifested in a reduction in the following behaviors: (1) exploration and curiosity; (2) socializing, and (3) playing.”

 The same effect, in reverse, is responsible for the euphoric high when a dose of stimulant is taken rapidly, for instance by injection, snorting, or smoking from a bong.
 Pills release the drug too slowly to create this feeling, though the broader psychological effects are the same.